 6. Powerful Apps

 Tasker is just one example of an app that becomes exponentially more powerful with root access.
-Many applications that have particular function controls have their control abilities expand significantly as permission access grows through rooting.
+Many applications with particular function controls have their control abilities expand significantly as permission access grows through rooting.

 Once you’ve completed the rooting process and have administrative access on your device, searching the Google Store for root will open up a whole range of exciting customization possibilities.
 This will give your apps a powerful reach you would not otherwise be able to obtain.

 7. Better Backups

-Your Android device is essentially a small computer, which means that much like its lap or desktop counterparts, it stores a lot of information you will be less than thrilled about losing.
+Your Android device is essentially a small computer, which means that much like its laptop or desktop counterparts, it stores much information you will be less than thrilled about losing.
 For that reason, you should back up your Android phone occasionally.

-Backup tools available with standard access are pretty good, but they can be limiting in terms of what you can back up.
+Backup tools available with standard access are pretty good, but they can limit what you can back up.
 Root access lets you back up the entirety of your device, including full apps and even preferences.

 8. Better Battery Life

 What you can do with your phone matters very little if its battery life is abysmal.
 Some phones and tablets are not equipped with a tremendous battery, and generally, you don’t have much choice in the matter.

 Much of the battery shortcomings come from very resource-intensive apps.
-Luckily, apps like Greenify give you a lot of control over these battery-draining apps.
+Luckily, apps like Greenify give you much control over these battery-draining apps.

 This app helps to analyze their battery usage and allows you to hibernate unused apps.
 It will also relegate those apps that eat away at the battery life to the background, mitigating their battery life determinants.

 9. Free Tethering

 Tethering, sometimes known as utilizing a hotspot, designates a device as the hub from other devices that can pick up the signal to connect to the internet.

 Far too many carriers like the idea of yanking tethering ability from phones so that they can charge for more data or dump you into a different, more expensive plan.